 The launch of UTS Central follows the opening of three other significant buildings delivered under the UTS Campus Master Plan, including the Frank Gehry-designed Dr Chau Chak Wing Building.

-UTS Central was designed by leading design studio, FJMT, in association with Lacoste+Stevenson and DJRD.
+UTS Central was designed by leading design studio, FJMT.
+The original Broadway Podium was designed by Lacoste+Stevenson and DJRD.

 The gleaming façade of UTS Central is an unmissable feature.
 It comprises around 3600 glass pieces made from 48 types of glass, the largest measuring 6 x 2.3 metres and weighing almost 700kg.
 Before installation, the CSIRO tested glass panels for structural integrity, air infiltration and water penetration and gave them the go-ahead.